Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Sensor Data Gathering Pipeline

-The measured value is now included in a vector of measurements from all sensors on the node, and can be transmitted to the cloud where the machine learning algorithm can estimate the pollution value with granularity T$_{sen}$.
-The reference stations, being connected to power supply, usually take continuous T$_{sen}$ values and aggregate those values to hourly values (T$_{ref}$=1h), which are the ones displayed in the applications.
-If we want to save energy in the communications subsystem, we can do a second aggregation with the T$_{sen}$ values to match the values of the reference stations T$_{ref}$ values.
-This allows to have a heterogeneous network of reference stations and low-cost sensor nodes that can spatially measure a pollutant in an area as the two types of nodes have the same time granularity.
+The measured value is now included in a vector of measurements from all sensors on the node, and can be transmitted to the cloud where the machine learning algorithm can estimate the pollution value with granularity $\mathrm{T_{sen}}$.
+The reference stations, being connected to power supply, usually take continuous $\mathrm{T_{sen}}$ values and aggregate those values into hourly values ($\mathrm{T_{ref}}=\,1~\mathrm{h}$), which are the ones displayed in the applications.
+If we want to save energy in the communications subsystem, we can do a second aggregation with the $\mathrm{T_{sen}}$ values to match the values of the reference stations $\mathrm{T_{ref}}$ values.
+This allows having a heterogeneous network of reference stations and low-cost sensor nodes that can spatially measure a pollutant in an area as the two types of nodes have the same time granularity.

-However, nodes with low-cost sensors that have a response time of more than a minute, and that also use batteries and implement a duty cycle to save energy in the sensing subsystem, will not be able to produce T$_{sen}$ values in the same way as reference stations.
-In this work, we investigate different ways to implement such a duty cycle, from a strategy that tries to mimic as much as possible, given the constraints of the low-cost sensors, a reference station, to a more aggressive strategy that although it does not follow the same dynamics as a reference station, produces an aggregated value at the T$_{ref}$ instant saving the maximum energy.
-The objective is to study the compromise between the quality of the data generated by the estimation process of the machine learning algorithm, and the achievement of a duty cycle that saves the maximum energy in the sensing subsystem and in the transmission subsystem, considering energy savings in the latter subsystem, such as minimizing the number of packets to be transmitted.
+However, nodes with low-cost sensors that have a response time of more than a minute and that also use batteries and implement a duty cycle to save energy in the sensing subsystem, will not be able to produce $\mathrm{T_{sen}}$ values in the same way as reference stations.
+In this work, we investigate different ways to implement such a duty cycle, from a strategy that tries to mimic as much as possible, given the constraints of the low-cost sensors, a reference station, to a more aggressive strategy that although it does not follow the same dynamics as a reference station, produces an aggregated value at the $\mathrm{T_{ref}}$ instant saving the maximum energy.
+The most aggressive strategy that can save more energy is to consider that the value taken every $\mathrm{T_{ref}}$ only considers a $\mathrm{T_{s}}$ value.
+Nevertheless, this value may be unrepresentative of the physical phenomenon during the whole $\mathrm{T_{ref}}$ interval.
+The less aggressive strategy, which saves less energy and better mimics the reference station is to consider that during $\mathrm{T_{ref}}$ we have as uniformly as possible $\mathrm{N_{s}} \lfloor\mathrm{T_{ref}}/\mathrm{T_{sen}}\rfloor$ measurements.
+In the results Section \ref{sec:results}, we review the two strategies, where the $\mathrm{N_s}$ samples are taken uniformly in $\mathrm{T_{sen}}$ or are taken consecutively in $\mathrm{T_{sen}}$ assuming a sensor response interval $\mathrm{T_{r}}$, showing their feasibility and implications in terms of data quality and power consumption.
+In the experiments Section \ref{sec:results}, we use the mean as aggregation technique.